deshpandeamrut/JAVA-LEARNING/src/main/java/com/practice/multithreading/Readme.md

 Both are thread safe map implementations
 Hashtable locks the entire map where as concurrentHashMap locks only certain areas of map so that others are free to access Concurrenthashmap is hence more performant

+### Producer Consumer Problem
+In order to have consistent data synchronization the following conditions have to be met
+1. The producer should not produce data when the buffer/list/queue is full
+2. The consumer should not try to consume when the buffer is empty
+3. The buffer/queue/list should be accesses either by producer or consumer at a time